Amber-Assets-Management/docs/fund_specs/amber-fund-spec.md

 ----

 *Amber Assets Management does not issue nor deals with any derivatives contract or ETNs.
 Nothing herein constitutes an offer to sell, or the solicitation of an offer to buy, any securities or tokens.
 Amber Assets Management enables capital connection and managing using smart contracts which are open source.
 Amber Assets Management does not take custody of tokens and is only a collaborative hub for investors and managers.
-Amber Assets Management is not a licensed bank, broker-dealer, investment advisor or an exchange.
+Amber Assets Management is not a licensed bank, broker-dealer, investment advisor, or exchange.
 Amber Assets Management uses partner protocols to power its own ecosystem.
 Before any investment decision, do your own research.*